BAKS — Korean Studies

 Citation style Chicago Notes-Bibliography

-Language English for this seminar; official programme rules allow Dutch or English, with another Western language only by Board of Examiners permission
+Language English for this seminar.
+Official program rules allow Dutch or English, with another Western language only by Board of Examiners permission

 Korean sources At least 10% of sources should be in Korean